-109. Hong, an introductory tax student, is beginning his 1st research project.
-He has a complete keywords: Try to describe the transaction in three to five words.
+A novice may conduct a keyword search in the service, use the tax service's topical index, or "browse" the tax service to identify the relevant portions.
+Some suggestions for identifying keywords: Try to describe the transaction in three to five words.
 An ideal keyword search typically includes (1) the relevant area of law and (2) a fact or two that describes the transaction.
+Try to avoid keywords that are too broad (e.g., income, deduction, taxable, etc.) or that may be too narrow.